 - The second standard is the determination of whether a typical patient would have agreed to the procedure or treatment had the risk been disclosed.
 Even if there is a minute possibility of a serious risk, that would be enough to dissuade some patients from pursuing the treatment in question.

 There are some situations where informed consent is not necessary.
 These typically hinge on medical necessity, or when the doctor is working in a life-or-death situation in which time is a critical factor.
 In the case of an emergency, a doctor may use her best judgment to treat a patient in order to save the patient’s life, even if there is no time to explain the risks of the treatment.
 A patient cannot sue for the doctor’s actions in this situation since there was no reasonable time to obtain informed consent and the doctor acted in good faith.

 Some patients are extremely emotionally fragile, and the thought of frightening risks, however small, may deter them from agreeing to life-saving treatment.
 In these situations, doctors can be vague in their descriptions of the associated risks of a procedure if the patient’s emotional state would prevent him or her from making a sound decision.
 If a doctor finds a previously unknown issue in the middle of treating a known issue, the doctor does not need to obtain consent to address the second problem because he is acting in the patient’s best interest.

 Medical malpractice cases are typically very time-consuming and involve a heavily regulated set of rules.
-If you need to sue for a violation of informed consent laws, or you are a physician fighting an unjust malpractice claim, it’s important to find a personal injury attorney with extensive knowledge of medical malpractice law.
+If you need to sue for a violation of informed consent laws, or you are a physician fighting an unjust malpractice claim, it’s important to find a Baltimore personal injury lawyer with extensive knowledge of medical malpractice law.